How to write a thank-you message to a teacher

 Dear [Teacher name],

-I’m writing to express my gratitude for [description of what you’re recognizing the teacher for].
+I’m writing to say how grateful I am for [description of what you’re recognizing the teacher for].
 [Insert more details about the contribution, accomplishment or achievement.]

-[Explain the impact of the contribution, accomplishment or achievement in 1 or 2 sentences.]
+[Explain the impact of the contribution, accomplishment or achievement in one or more sentences.]

 Thank you again for [description of what you’re recognizing the teacher for].
 [Add an optional customized encouragement.]